nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Fri May 30 2025)
+### Joke of the day (Sat May 31 2025)
 <!-- joke -->
->When taking the SAT, write 'Chuck Norris' for every answer.
-You will score over 8000.
+>Chuck Norris did not 'lose' his virginity, he stalked it and then destroyed it with extreme prejudice.
 <!-- /joke -->

-*Last update: Fri, 30 May 2025 00:58:53 GMT*
+*Last update: Sat, 31 May 2025 00:58:29 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)